Customize Audit Logs Collection

 - User activity data, such as file and permissions changes, will be hidden and protected from Administrator supervision

-- User Activity report will be hidden from Syskit Point user interface
+- The User Activity report will be hidden from the Syskit Point user interface

-- Access to the File and Page Activities report will be hidden
+- Access to the File and Page Activities reports will be hidden

-- Summary data in the Analytics & Usage tile will remain visible but cannot be drilled to access data for a specific user
+- Summary data in the Analytics & Usage tile will remain visible, but you cannot drill down to view data for a specific user

-- User activity data will, however, be collected and stored
+- User activity data will, however, still be collected and stored

 Please note!

-User activity data continues to be collected and stored to be readily available, if needed, in case of a security incident.
+User activity data continues to be collected and stored to be readily available if needed in the event of a security incident.

 The following rules apply regarding the User Privacy option: